Product teams are the beating heart of any business. They’re the link between a project—the idea, processes, and execution, and the outer world.

 On the other hand, you’ll be responsible for some very important written material: your product requirements documentation.

 It’s fair to say that one of the biggest challenges in communication for PMs is the PM-engineering team partnership.
-And it’s one of the most crucial for product success too, as both parties share discovery, process design, decision making, and accountability.
+And it’s one of the most crucial for product success too, as both parties share discovery, product management software, process design, decision making, and accountability.
 Having enough technical knowledge to discuss a product's structure, features, and applications easily is mandatory for a product manager and its relationship with the development team.

 One important note: you also need to understand where your ownership begins and where it ends when it comes to the technical domain.
 You can understand the code but you don’t decide how to do it, you are there to help your team surpass blockers or clarify requirements.